Jung Myung Seok / Providence

-Jung Myung Seok [sometimes written as 'Jong Myong Suk'] is the leader of a religious movement considered to be, theologically, a cult of Christianity.
-Sociologically the movement has many cult-like elements as well.
-[Information regarding the differences between theological and sociological definitions of the term 'cult.']
+Jung Myung-seok [sometimes written as ‘Jong Myong Suk’ of ‘John Myung Seok’] is the leader of a religious movement considered to be, theologically, a cult of Christianity.
+Sociologically the movement is a cult as well.
+1

 Officially his name is Jung, Myung-Seok (i.e. given name Myung-Seok, family name Jung).
 He is also known as Joshua Jung, Joshua Lee Jung, Joshua Lee, Pastor Joshua and JMS.
 News reports point out that the initials JMS…